chriszarate/sumter/README.md

 I'd really like to know how much I spent in February.
 Sumter lets me highlight the numbers I'm interested in and a total is displayed in the upper right-hand corner of the page.

-Sumter can also handle other currencies (detection is improving) and raw numbers:
+Sumter can also handle select other currencies (detection is improving) and raw numbers.
+It will keep the totals separate.

 | Dollar $  | Pound £  | Euro €   | Yen ¥    | Raw      |
 | ---------:| --------:| --------:| --------:| --------:|